stitchdata/docs/_replication/integration-loading-reports.md

 ## Loading Report Retention

 Loading reports on the **Loading Reports by Table** page are grouped by day.
-The number of days' worth of logs available to you depends on your Stitch plan:
+The number of days' worth of logs available to you on this page depends on your Stitch plan:

 {% for plan in stitch.subscription-plans.all-plans %}
 - **{{ plan.name }}**: {{ plan.reports }}